ST10467866/Ass1/README.md

 During the development of this project, I encountered several challenges, including:

-1. **Challenge 1**: [Briefly describe a challenge you faced, e.g., "Implementing a complex feature like the login system."]
+1. **Challenge 1**: Linking the two screens to work effortlessly
-   - **Solution**: [How you solved the challenge, e.g., "I researched Firebase authentication and successfully integrated it into the app."]
+   - **Solution**: I looked at a previous app developed (calculator app) and incorporated my own code

-2. **Challenge 2**: [Describe another challenge, e.g., "Debugging issues related to Gradle builds."]
+2. **Challenge 2**: Having the time of day match with the specific meal option
-   - **Solution**: [How you solved the challenge.]
+   - **Solution**: I did research on Youtube as well as speak to Mr.J.Sookah for clarity

 From these challenges, I learned important lessons in debugging, using version control, and automating build processes with GitHub Actions.